Chip Award Winner

 Description

-The IMU Brick is equipped with a 32-bit ARM microcontroller and an inertial measurement unit.
-It has 9 degrees of freedom and consists of a 3-axis accelerometer, magnetometer and gyroscope.
-The board computes quaternions as well as roll, pitch and yaw information, it is a complete attitude and heading reference system.
-The API allows access to the calculated data and also the acceleration, magnetic field and angular velocity for the three axes.
+The API, provided for many programming languages, allows access to the calculated data and also the acceleration, magnetic field and angular velocity of the three axes.
 If the quaternion representation is used, the IMU Brick does not have a gimbal lock, as known from Euler angles.

 Technical Specifications